Why Did He Do It? Authorities Still Baffled By Vegas Shooter

 — The week prior to the massacre, Paddock had rented a high-rise condo in a building overlooking the Life is Beautiful alternative music festival, Lombardo said.
 It wasn't immediately known if Paddock had earlier planned an attack on that venue.

-— Jill Snyder, the special agent in charge of the San Francisco field office of the Bureau of Alcohol, Tobacco, Firearms and Explosives says that Paddock has been stockpiling firearms since 1982.
+— Jill Snyder, the special agent in charge of the San Francisco field office of the Bureau of Alcohol, Tobacco, Firearms and Explosives, says that Paddock has been stockpiling firearms since 1982.
 However, he went on a buying spree beginning about a year ago, purchasing 33 firearms, most of them rifles, from October 2016 until Sept.
-28 – the day he checked into the Mandalay, she says.
+28 — the day he checked into the Mandalay, she says.
 All but three of those weapons were bought in a single month, October 2016, according to Lombardo.
 "What we know is that Stephen Paddock is a man who spent decades acquiring weapons and ammo and living a secret life, much of which will never be fully understood," he said, adding that investigators were looking into whether something happened in Paddock's life to set off the gun-buying spree.

 — Lombardo said Paddock must have had help in amassing such a huge arsenal – nearly 50 firearms and explosives components recovered from his hotel room and two properties he owned in Nevada.
 "You have to make an assumption that he had some help at some point," the sheriff said.

-— Twelve of the rifles recovered were fitted with so-called "bump stocks" that allow semi-automatic firearms to simulate a fully-automatic mode, the ATF's Snyder says.
+— Twelve of the rifles recovered were fitted with so-called "bump stocks" that allow semiautomatic firearms to simulate a fully automatic mode, the ATF's Snyder says.